 |Bookshelf Home | Contents | Index | PDF|

-Siebel Business Applications come with numerous browsers configured for use.
+Siebel applications come with a number of browsers configured for use.
 Generally, you do not need to make changes to the Web browser settings.
-However, if you must add a capability to a browser, you can do so through the Web Browser Administration screen.
+However, if you need to add a capability to a browser, you can do so through the Web Browser Administration screen.

-Web browser capabilities identify what an user's browser can and cannot do.
-They evaluate each browser's rendering capability to support the Siebel Web Engine's ability to provide different HTML tags and other markup tags to different browsers.
-Consequently, an administrator or developer can specify what looks best in a particular browser.
+Web browser capabilities identify what an end user's browser can and cannot do.
+They support the Siebel Web Engine's ability to provide different HTML tags and other markup tags to different browsers, based on what each particular browser is capable of rendering.
+This can also allow an administrator or developer to specify what looks best in a particular browser.

 When a user logs into a Siebel Web application, the Siebel Web Engine reads information encapsulated in the requests coming from the user's browser to determine the browser's version and make.
 It then correlates that information with the data contained in the Web Browser Administration views to determine the browser's capabilities.

 One of the primary ways this information is applied is through conditional tags in Web templates.
 For example, if some of your users use an older browser that does not support frames, your template might include a conditional tag that prevents these users from receiving pages with frames.
 Conditional Web engine tags that evaluate browser capabilities can be used in all Siebel Web templates and Web applications, but are used most prominently in those that support wireless devices.
 For example, the SWLSStart.swt template includes the following conditional tag: